mpcoder18/JavaOOPproject/3_rts/report.md

 was a bit of a hassle.
 We should have thought more about the design of the program beforehand, as well as some parts of our current design definitely could have been improved for a better MVC pattern implementation.
 We also focused on clean UX design, which we think we did well, but it took a lot of debugging to get it right.
-By the end of the deadline, we thought about adding more features (additional sounds, better UI, user money and versus computer mode), but we decided to focus on rewriting parts of the code to make it cleaner.
+By the end of the deadline, we thought about adding more features (additional sounds, better UI, user money and versus computer mode, balanced random events, etc.) but we decided to focus on rewriting parts of the code to make it cleaner.

 ## Conclusions